 River Benue (Obande and Kusemiju, 2006; Ayoola, et al., 2009; Bello-Olusoji et al., 1997) have studied its distribution in Nigeria.
-A lot of work has been done on the sex population and other structure aspects of species (Marioghae.
-Macrobrachium 1982; Powell, 1980; Nwosu and Wolfi, 2006; Ukagwu et al., 2020).
+A lot of work has been done on the sex population structure and other aspects of Macrobrachium species (Marioghae, 1982; Powell, 1980; Nwosu and Wolfi, 2006; Ukagwu et al., 2020).
 This study is in continuation with some other studies and it is reporting on the sex ratio, fecundity and egg development of M. felicinum.
 The knowledge of reproductive biology of this species is important for evaluation of their potentials for commercial farming, as well as an estimation of the stock size of natural population.